theblobinthesky/OpenSock/dataloader/README.md

 - Support WebDataset
 - Dataset refactor with probing/autodiscovery
 - Probing should happen after the augmentations have been applied...
 Idk??
-- Implement data augmentations and make sure the sizes are correct etc.
 - Look at any race conditions chadgpt might have produced during the last refactor
 - Fix regression where subdir order does not matter.